Abhishek-20171732/AnvayaAnalytics-Assignment/README.md

 I am using java version "1.8.0_251".

-To run a program type foloowing commands in cmd
+To run the program type following commands in Commend Prompt

-javac filereverse.java
+javac StringReverse.java

-java filename
+java StringReverse

 We are taking input as String and convert it to Character Array Because